agiledev-students-fall2022/project-proposal-wasm/README.md

 ### What and why?

 an online game</br>
-through building this application, aim to gain a better understanding of networking interface, protocols, and rendering algorithms
+through building this application, aim to gain a better understanding of networking interface and protocols

 ### For whom?